This information featured on

 and bases.
 These are topped by six two light clerestorey windows.

-church's peal of six bells are rung.
-The west window of the tower
+from which the church's peal of six bells are rung.
+The west window

 glass, the head of an angel, to survive in this church.